rimaulana/asustor-nas-api/README.md

 * npm ^3.10.8
 * internet connection

-once all the requirements are me, you can clone this repository using the following command
+once all the requirements are met, you can clone this repository using the following command
 ```bash
 git clone https://github.com/rimaulana/asustor-nas-api.git
 ```